PLA Unit 61486: Official Response by the Chinese Foreign Ministry

 In addition, earlier in the year it was revealed by The New York Times and Der Spiegel that the NSA had also hacked Huawei's servers.
 This was done to see if there was any relationship between the PLA and Huawei, however it quickly expanded to developing exploits that would allow the NSA to access their networks to conduct surveillance and "offensive operations".
-This operation known as "Shotgiant" was conducted despite a House Intelligence Committee report in 2012 stated that there was no connection between the PLA and Huawei, along with another entity known as ZTF.
+This operation, codenamed "Shotgiant", was conducted despite a House Intelligence Committee report in 2012 stated that there was no connection between the PLA and Huawei, along with another entity known as ZTF.
 This also was brought up by the Foreign Ministry as another case of American hypocrisy in spying allegations.
 The Foreign Ministry Spokesperson further iterated that the report could not be correct, saying it was ridiculous that someone that would do this sort of work would be open about being a hacker.

 In a news brief, Foreign Ministry spokeswoman Hua Chunying states:"I think this is both curious and puzzling.
 Have you ever seen a thief in the street who advertises on his chest that he is a thief?
 Honestly speaking, I think what the U.S. has done here cannot be accepted as correct."

 In addition to these allegations, the week before the report was released, the Chinese government criticised the United States Department of Defense for releasing a report that said they believed China's actual military spending was an estimated $145 billion US dollars.
 The report additionally warned that China was speeding up its military modernisation program.
 However, even though tensions and relations between the two nations were already poor, and increasing from these events and allegations, China would still accept an invitation to participate in RIMPAC which was to occur within the month.
 This would mark the first time China would participate in an American led naval drill, though they had previously participated in 1998 as observers.
 They would send 4 ships in total, a destroyer, frigate, a supply ship and a hospital ship.